-Kudos to Sapling for putting a list of a few documents that landlords should require before renting out a home.
-Usually you should obtain these before agreeing to sit down and sign the lease.
+Kudos to Sapling for putting a list of a few documents landlords should require before renting a home.
+Usually, you should obtain these before agreeing to sit down and sign the lease.

 Proof of Income

-Make sure the tenant can actually pay the monthly rent before you let them move in.
+Make sure the tenant can pay the monthly rent before letting them move in.
 It’s not uncommon to request at least the two most recent pay stubs from the tenant’s employer.
-Requesting their latest W2 isn’t a bad idea either.
+Requesting their latest W2 isn’t a bad idea, either.

-You can also ask for the employer’s contact information so you can check for yourself, but that’s not always possible depending on their employer.
+You can also ask for the employer’s contact information so you can check for yourself, but that’s not always possible, depending on the employer.

 Try to get the contact information to contact the potential tenant’s previous landlords.
 If they have never rented before, there’s nothing you can do.
-But if they have, it’s worth contacting their previous landlords to see if they were a good tenant.
+But if they have, it’s worth contacting their previous landlords to see if they were good tenants.